AIgen-Solutions-s-r-l/fastapi-auth-service/memory-bank/progress.md

   - Added proper configuration to the Settings class to load variables from .env file
   - Fixed the issue where the SendGrid API key wasn't being detected despite being in the .env file
   - Updated decisionLog.md to document the rationale behind this change
+- Created email login implementation plan:
+  - Developed high-level plan for switching from username-based to email-based login in email_login_implementation_plan.md
+  - Created detailed technical implementation plan with specific code changes in email_login_technical_implementation.md
+  - Updated decisionLog.md to document the decision, rationale, and implementation approach
+  - Updated activeContext.md to reflect the current focus on authentication system changes
+- Implemented email-based login while maintaining backward compatibility:
+  - Updated authentication schemas to use email with optional username for backward compatibility
+  - Modified user service to authenticate with either email or username
+  - Updated auth router login endpoint to handle both email and username authentication
+  - Updated JWT token generation to use email as the subject for all new tokens
+  - Enhanced token verification to work with both email and username-based tokens
+  - Fixed email change functionality to issue new tokens with updated email
+  - Created comprehensive test file for email-based login
+  - Updated all existing tests to work with the modified authentication system
+  - Fixed edge cases in authentication flows and token handling

 ### February 26, 2025
 - Initialized Memory Bank for the auth_service project